Last Updated on December 17, 2021 by Oddmund Groette

 - Pretty cheap, about 450 USD for a lifetime license, albeit upgrades only possible during the first 24 months after purchase.
 However, most traders only use a fraction of the possibilities, and one license should last for a decade or two.

 - Amibroker can connect to different brokers via a plugin.
 I use Interactive Brokers.
 If you have programming skills, you can program a bridge yourself to your trading platform.

 - I talked with another trader using Tradestation, but for me, the Amibroker code looked much more intuitive and easier to grasp.

 The Amibroker community is big, and India has a very big user base.
 That is good, if you need help in coding you can get people from there quite cheap compared to the West.
 I hired an Indian guy to help me write a better script for automated trading and so far this script has worked flawlessly.

-Amibroker is good for backtesting, tedious for live trading
+Amibroker is good for backtesting, perhaps a bit tedious for live and automated trading

 I still had one hesitation, though: I see a lot of people using Amibroker for backtesting, but I found rather few people using it as a platform for live trading.
 Why was that?

 Everything is documented in the support files, but you still need to connect all the bolts.
 In Tradestation, for example, this is much easier: when you have backtested an idea you simply check off for live trading, and all is sorted (Tradestation is also a broker where you can place trades).
 I suspect this is the reason why Amibroker seems to be mostly used as a backtester tool rather than a trading platform.